Daniel Ortega: Sectional division within the FSLN

 In the late 1970s, divisions over the FSLN's campaign against Somoza led Ortega and his brother Humberto to form the Insurrectionist, or Tercerista (Third Way) faction.
 The Terceristas sought to combine the distinct guerrilla war strategies of the two other factions, Tomás Borge's Guerra Prolongada Popular (GPP, or Prolonged People's War), and Jaime Wheelock's Proletarian Tendency.
 The Ortega brothers forged alliances with a wide array of anti-Somoza forces, including Catholic and Protestant activists, and other non-Marxist civil society groups.
 The Terceristas became the most effective faction in wielding political and military strength, and their push for FSLN solidarity received the support of revolutionary leaders such as Fidel Castro.

 Marriage and family

 Ortega married Rosario Murillo in 1979 in a secret ceremony.
 They moved to Costa Rica with her three children from a previous marriage.
 Ortega remarried Murillo in 2005 in order to have the marriage recognized by the Catholic Church, as part of his effort to reconcile with the church.
 The couple has eight children, three of them together.
 Murillo serves as the Ortega government's spokeswoman and a government minister, among other positions.
-Ortega adopted stepdaughter Zoilamérica Narváez in 1986, through a court case.
+Ortega adopted stepdaughter Zoilamérica Ortega Murillo in 1986, through a court case.
+In 1998, she accused him of sexually abusing her as a child.